aoxrud-ww/web-accessibility-tips/README.md

 ### <a name="svg"></a>SVG

-When possible SVG images are prefered over bitmap.
-Some uses use screen enlargers to better view the content; SVG images scale losslessly while bitmap images become pixelated.
+When possible use SVG images over bitmap images because they can be enlarged via page zoom without losing quality; SVG images scale losslessly while bitmap images become pixelated.

 1. Add a `<title>` node inside of the svg that describes the image.